metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

-- `server_secret_name` (String) ServerSecretName specifies the secret name, in the same namespace as the cluster, that contains server TLS data.
-The secret is expected to contain 'tls.crt' and 'tls.key' as per the kubernetes.io/tls secret type.
-It may also contain 'ca.crt'.
-Only a single PEM formated x509 certificate can be provided to 'ca.crt'.
-The single certificate may also bundle together multiple root CA certificates.
-Multiple root CA certificates are only supported on Couchbase Server 7.1 and greater.
+- `server_secret_name` (String) ServerSecretName specifies the secret name, in the same namespace as the cluster,that contains server TLS data.
+The secret is expected to contain 'tls.crt' and'tls.key' as per the kubernetes.io/tls secret type.
+It may also contain 'ca.crt'.Only a single PEM formated x509 certificate can be provided to 'ca.crt'.The single certificate may also bundle together multiple root CA certificates.Multiple root CA certificates are only supported on Couchbase Server 7.1 and greater.

 Optional:

-- `client_secret_name` (String) ClientSecretName specifies the secret name, in the same namespace as the cluster, the contains client TLS data.
-The secret is expected to contain 'tls.crt' and 'tls.key' as per the Kubernetes.io/tls secret type.
+- `client_secret_name` (String) ClientSecretName specifies the secret name, in the same namespace as the cluster,the contains client TLS data.
+The secret is expected to contain 'tls.crt' and'tls.key' as per the Kubernetes.io/tls secret type.

 <a id="nestedatt--spec--networking--tls--static"></a>